EverQuest II: Reception

 EverQuest II had mostly positive reception from critics, earning an 83 out of 100 average score from aggregate review website Metacritic.
 Many reviewers compared the title to the original EverQuest, which was viewed as one of the best and most influential examples of the genre.
-Greg Kasavin of GameSpot remarked that "while EverQuest II isn't the massive step for the genre that its predecessor was, it can still be a fun and addictive online role-playing experience that has a lot to offer new and experienced players alike."
+Greg Kasavin of GameSpot said that EverQuest II isn't the massive step for the genre that its predecessor was, but it can still be a fun and addictive online role-playing experience that provides to offer for new and experienced players.
 Mario Lopez of GameSpy commented that it was "much more inviting, convenient, and forgiving" relative to the first game, but that it was less groundbreaking.
-The reviewer would find that the breadth of voice acting, however, was its biggest advancement, saying "the only aspect of it that borders on revolutionary is related to its presentation--specifically, its audio."
-Lopez would ultimately declare that EverQuest II was "extremely fun to play, frequently rewarding, and designed with just the right amount of user convenience in mind."
+The reviewer would find that the breadth of voice acting, however, was its biggest advancement.
+Lopez would ultimately declare that EverQuest II was "extremely fun to play, frequently rewarding, and designed with just the right amount of user convenience in mind".

-The game's presentation and photorealistic graphics were often praised, with Computer and Video Games declaring "There are off-line games equally or even more spectacular in immediate scenery or character models, but what game can offer such outrageous landscapes on such a grandiose scale?"
-Computer Games Magazine similarly felt that the game's setting was "A brilliantly reworked world with technology to die for."
+The game's presentation and photorealistic graphics were often praised, with Computer and Video Games declaring that "there are off-line games equally or even more spectacular in immediate scenery or character models, but what game can offer such outrageous landscapes on such a grandiose scale?"
+Computer Games Magazine similarly felt that the game's setting was a "brilliantly" reworked world with that technology.
 According to GameSpot, however, the high system requirements of the title meant that performance issues were common, and that a player would need a "monster system" in order to experience the game in its highest quality.
-Kasavin would additionally comment that "Presumably, the developers of this engine were thinking ahead toward the computers of the future when they built EverQuest II's technology, but this game's visuals aren't so incredibly impressive that they seem to justify the extreme system requirements."
-Steve Butts of IGN likewise found that attempting to play the game on higher graphic settings resulted in "terrible performance," but that a consistent frame rate with high graphic quality was possible with an appropriate gaming computer.
-While the editor was "not as huge a fan" of the title's visual style, he commended its high level of detail, adding "If you like the photorealistic style, you simply can't do better than EverQuest 2 in terms of graphics."
+Kasavin additionally commented that the developers of this engine were presumably thinking ahead towards to the future when they built EverQuest II's technology, but that game's visuals were not so impressive to justify the extreme system requirements.
+Steve Butts of IGN likewise found that attempting to play the game on higher graphic settings resulted in "terrible performance", but that a consistent frame rate with high graphic quality was possible with an appropriate gaming computer.
+While the editor was "not as huge a fan" of the title's visual style, he commended its high level of detail.